What is a Uterine Polyp?

 What is the treatment for polyps?

-What is the naturopathic treatment for a uterine polyp?
+What is the natural treatment for polyps in the uterus?

-- Inflammation – there are a number of factors that can provoke, aggravate or create inflammation in the body:
+There are a number of factors that provoke, aggravate, or create inflammation in your body, these include:

-- Food sensitivities – low grade food allergies to foods can contribute to inflammation in your body.
-This inflammation can be widespread and is not limited to your digestive tract (although it can show up as digestive problems like constipation, diarrhea, acid reflux, GERD, bloating, gas, and nausea too.
+Low-grade allergies to foods contribute to inflammation in your body.
+This inflammation can be widespread.
+It is not limited to your digestive tract.
+Although, it can show up as digestive problems like constipation, diarrhea, acid reflux, GERD, bloating, gas, and nausea too.

-- Insulin – when you eat foods that increase your blood sugar level, insulin needs to be made to bring the blood sugar down.
+When you eat foods that increase your blood sugar level, insulin increases to bring the blood sugar down.
 Insulin promotes inflammation and abnormal tissue growth.
 Research shows an association between insulin resistance and endometrial (uterine) polyps.

-- Poor diet – certain foods, aside from food sensitivities, are pro-inflammatory, while others are anti-inflammatory.
+Certain foods are pro-inflammatory, while others are anti-inflammatory.
 For example, trans fats are more inflammatory while fish oils are anti-inflammatory.
 Some foods provoke the release of much more insulin than others.
 An anti-inflammatory, low carb diet may help.

-- Estrogen – for women, estrogen is necessary to build a uterine or endometrial lining.
+For women, estrogen is necessary to build a uterine or endometrial lining.
 It is produced as an egg follicle is developing each month.
-However, excess estrogen, chemicals that act like estrogen, or estrogen that is not well balanced by other hormones like progesterone, can cause problems like polyps.
+However, excess estrogen, chemicals that act like estrogen, or estrogen that is not well-balanced by other hormones cause problems like polyps.
 How does this happen?

-- Excess estrogen.
-Once your body has sufficient estrogen, the liver needs to process and break down the extra estrogen for excretion.
+Once your body has enough estrogen, your liver needs to process and break down the extra for removal.
 What ingredients are needed for this process?
-Vitamin B6, vitamin B12, 5MTHF, indole-3-carbinol, sulfur, and glucaric acid (glucarate).
-If your body is missing one or more of these ingredients, estrogen may get partially broken down, but isn’t excreted.
+Vitamin B6, vitamin B12, magnesium, 5MTHF, indole-3-carbinol, sulfur, and glucaric acid (glucarate).
+If your body is missing one or more of these ingredients, estrogen may not be fully processed into waste.
+So, it isn’t excreted.
 Will a blood test for estrogen show this?
-No. Blood tests don’t assess the multiple forms of estrogen, such as estrone and estriol.
+No. Blood tests don’t measure many of the different forms of estrogen, such as estrone and estriol.
 Supplements for uterine polyps include vitamin B6, B12, magnesium, L-5MTHF, I3C, and glucarate to support healthy liver removal of estrogen and estrogen-like compounds, like BPA from plastic.

-- Lack of hormones that should be balancing estrogen.
-Progesterone, testosterone, DHEAs and Androstenedione, can all balance estrogen by competing with it for receptor sites.
-Low levels of these hormones can happen because of excessive stress, high levels of estrogen can suppress their production and lack of certain vitamins and minerals such as vitamin B6 negatively affects hormone production.
+Progesterone, testosterone, DHEAs, and androstenedione, all balance estrogen by competing with it for receptor sites.
+Low levels of these hormones happen because of excessive stress.
+Through a feedback loop, high levels of estrogen can suppress their production.
+Lack of certain vitamins and minerals such as vitamin B6 negatively affects hormone production.
 Women with other conditions that are indicative of hormonal imbalance such as endometriosis and PCOS may be at greater risk of developing polyps.

 Should you treat a uterine polyp?

-Yes, because of the risk that they can be or may become cancerous.
-Even if surgically removed, the underlying cause of the polyps still remains.
-Naturopathic treatment to address the cause will help prevent future polyp growth.
+Yes.
+Even if polyps are surgically removed, the underlying cause of the polyps still remains.
+Naturopathic treatment of polyps in the uterus addresses the cause and prevents polyp regrowth after surgery.